This section describes how to set up load generators on a Linux or Windows distribution using Docker.

 Dockerized load generator image

-You can pull load generator Docker images for Linux or Windows from the following pages in the Docker hub:
+You can pull load generator Docker images for Linux-Ubuntu, RHEL, or Windows from the relevant pages, accessible from the performance testing page in the Docker hub:

-For instructions on running the Dockerized load generator, see Installation.
+For instructions on running the Dockerized load generator, see the Installation guide.

 Assign load generator containers to scenarios